 The optimist pole · Transcendence

-Here the single axis starts to strain, and the two most interesting figures are the reason.
+Here the single axis starts to strain, and the two most interesting figures – or maybe the two most skilled “hedgers of their bets” – are the reason.

 Elon Musk occupies the same strange position from a different temperament.
 At Davos this year he predicted AI smarter than any individual human by the end of 2026 and smarter than all of humanity combined by around 2030, a world where robots saturate human needs and paid work becomes optional.
-That is abundance talk.
+He has taken the abundance case further than almost anyone: he now tells people not to bother saving for retirement, because in ten or twenty years it “won’t matter”, and forecasts not a universal basic income but a “universal high income“, a world of such cheap, plentiful goods that scarcity itself fades and poverty with it.
 Yet this is the same person who a decade ago described building AI as “summoning the demon” and has carried a serious probability of catastrophe ever since; his stated reason for building it at all is that someone safety-minded had better be at the front of the race.
 Heaven and hell, held simultaneously, with the dial set somewhere uncomfortable in between.

 It is worth noting, without cynicism, that both Amodei and Altman have recently softened their public framing on job losses, and both happen to be steering companies toward enormous fundraises and eventual public offerings.
 Incentives shape emphasis.
 That is not a reason to dismiss them; it is a reason to triangulate across voices rather than treat any single one as scripture.